diagrams/diagrams-doc/manual/diagrams-manual.rst

 In general, inner attributes (that is, attributes applied earlier) override outer ones.
 Note, however, that this is not a requirement.
 Each attribute may define its own specific method for combining multiple values.
-See `Style and attribute internals`_ for more details.
+See the section on `Diagrams.Core.Style`_ for more details.

 Most of the attributes discussed in this section are defined in